application-stacks/runtime-component-operator/doc/user-guide.md

   applicationImage: quay.io/my-repo/my-app:1.0
 ```

-_After the initial deployment of `RuntimeApplication`, any changes to its annotations would be applied only when one of the parameters from `spec` is updated._
+_After the initial deployment of `RuntimeComponent`, any changes to its annotations would be applied only when one of the parameters from `spec` is updated._

 #### OpenShift Recommended Annotations